James-Godwill/equalizer_landing_page/README.md

 The font used for the landing page is IBM Plex Sans

-This is a CSS and HTML code written by a graduate trainee of Amalitech James Godwill Arkoh.
+This is a CSS and HTML code written by James Godwill Arkoh.